ghost-goblin/CySA/part3.md

 ## Endpoint
 - Malware
      - **Reverse engineering** is the process of analysing the structure of hardware or software to reveal more about how it functions
+     + Masquerading
+     + DLL Injection
+     + DLL sideloadig
+     + Process hollowing
+     + **Dropper** Malware is designed to install or run other types of malware embedded in a payload on an infected host
+     + **Downloader** is a piece of code that connects to the Internet to retrieve additional tools after the initial infection by a dropper
+     + Shellcode is any lightweight code designed to run an exploit on the target, which may include any type of code format from scripting to binary code
 - Memory
 - System and application behavior
   - Behaviour Analysis